Why Highland Perthshire?

 What kind of bike and tires shall I use?

 The routes are mapped with a gravel or adventure bike in mind.
 Designed for long days tackling both off-road trails and roads, a gravel bike is a very versatile option.
 As with every bike on the market, those bikes are evolving fast.
 Most gravel bikes come with drop road handlebars, tires that range from 38 – 50 mm width and tread pattern that offers a compromise between relatively low rolling resistance on the road and decent grip on loose off-road surfaces.
 The routes have been designed with this in mind.
+Some of the routes where rougher surfaces are mentioned will be more-suited to mountainbikes or gravel bikes with 47mm or larger tyres.
+There’s no hard and fast rule about which bike or tyre size is better for a given route, but generally the wider you go, the more fun you will have – especially in wetter months.
 However, it’s really up to you, depending on trail conditions and ability, which bike you find most suitable to use.

 Best time to ride?